 We will strengthen our position on becoming more people and planet positive, leading in a sustainable way our impact on co-workers, customers and society.
-We acknowledge and have an intention to adjust the D&I imbalance and the need to continue to drive equity.
+We acknowledge and have an intention to adjust the D&I imbalance and the need to continue leaders is to lean in with curiosity and positive intent to want to learn something new to drive equity.
 We will continue to invest in new competences, skills and tools to better meet our many customers, wherever and whenever they choose to be with us and continue to out the physical, financial, and mental wellbeing of our co-workers at the centre of everything we do.